-Is used for treating sulfur-alkaline waste waters and technological water condensates for sulfur compounds
+The process is used for desulfurization of sulfur-alkaline waste waters and technological water condensates.

-The process consists in liquid-phase oxidation of toxic sulfur compounds (hydrogen sulfide, sodium sulfide, hydrosulfide, sulfite and mercaptides) with air oxygen to neutral products (dialkyl disulfides, sodium sulfate and thiosulfate) over homogeneous IVKAZ-W catalyst.
+The process is based on liquid-phase oxidation of toxic sulfur compounds (hydrogen sulfide, sodium sulfide, hydrosulfide, sulfite and mercaptides) with air oxygen to neutral products (dialkyl disulfides, sodium sulfate and thiosulfate) over homogeneous IVKAZ-W catalyst.

 From the top of R-1 the treated waste waters with air are passed to air separator V-2.
-From the top of V-2 the spent air is directed to the nearest incinerator and treated waste waters after cooling in a cooler C-1 to 40–50oC to biological treatment plants.
+From the top of V-2 the spent air is directed to the nearest incinerator; the treated waste waters after cooling in a cooler C-1 to 40–50oC are sent to biological treatment plants.
 The process provides the degree of sulfide and mercaptide sulfur oxidation up to 99.9%.

 Serox-W process has been used since 1990 at Ryazan refinery and since 1995-1996 on Yaroslavl and Kuibyshev refineries for treating sulfur-alkaline waste waters and technological condensate from catalytic cracking units and also for treating sulfur-alkaline waste waters of pyrolysis plant of JS “LUKOIL-Neftokhim” (Burgas, Bulgaria).The capacity of the plants is 30 m3/hr, the residual sodium sulfide content does not exceed 20 mg/l, that of sodium mercaptides does not exceed 5 ppm.
 At present all Serox plants are designed for use of special homogeneous IVKAZ-W catalyst.